 Marry Me Chicken

-Marry Me Chicken in creamy sun-dried tomato sauce
+Marry Me Chicken in creamy sun-dried tomato parmesan sauce

 Prep